dbbs-lab/astrocyte/README.md

 # astrocyte

 Packager for Glia.
-Distribute models amongst the stars
+Distribute your models amongst the stars.